HeavyLaser-Sparrow/GUPPI/ReadMe.txt

 the very least.
 ChatGPT helped, resulting in the code being horrific, but that should not be a problem, because we, as the users, will not be reading the code, and it is not very data intesive.

+If you have ideas to make the code better (there are many ways to make it better, but I am too lazy to do so), please tell me in the Pull Requests.